-The District does not have in place a process to regularly evaluate District role delineation and governance and decision-making structures and processes to ensure their integrity and effectiveness in assisting the Colleges in meeting educational goals.
+The district does not have in place a process to regularly evaluate district/system role delineation and governance and decision-making structures and processes to ensure their integrity and effectiveness in assisting the colleges in meeting educational goals.
 Rather, these items are evaluated and discussed in a variety of forums throughout the year.
 The Board of Trustees meets several times each year in study session to review existing programs and to explore new policies or objectives.
-For example, during the last year the Board met in study session to discuss counseling and student services, concurrent enrollment and the Facilities Master Plan, among other matters (140).
-Additionally, the Board holds retreats that focus on strategic matters including goal setting and policy making that often result in the review of role delineation, governance, and decision-making structures and processes.
-During weekly Chancellor's Cabinet and Council meetings, College Presidents, the Chancellor and his staff engage in dialogue addressing these matters.
-District and College administrative and institutional committees frequently engage in evaluation of and dialogue about governance and decision-making structures and processes.
-Additionally, evaluation also occurs as part of an individual organization's evaluation, planning, and review processes.
-Also, in order to clarify District role delineation, the District and Colleges have developed a District function map outlining District Office, District-wide, and College responsibilities related to accreditation standards (141).
+For example, during the last year the board met in study session to discuss counseling and student services, concurrent enrollment and the facilities master plan, among others (Ref.
+65) Additionally, the Board holds retreats that focus on strategic matters including goal setting and policy making that often result in the review of role delineation, governance and decision making structures and processes.
+During weekly chancellor's cabinet and council meetings, college presidents, the chancellor and his staff engage in dialogue addressing these matters.
+District and college administrative and institutional committees frequently engage in evaluation of and dialogue about governance and decision-making structures and process.
+Additionally, evaluation also occurs as part of an individual organization's evaluation, planning and review processes.
+Also, in order to clarify district/system role delineation, the district and colleges have developed a district map outlining district office, districtwide and college responsibilities related to accreditation standards (Ref.
+55).

-Policies regarding governance, role delineation, and process are shaped by the Board and subsequently implemented by the Chancellor, his staff, and the College Presidents.
-Information about these policies and issues related to implementation is communicated widely through a variety of administrative and institutional committees in place throughout the District (142).
-The Chancellor and his staff and the College Presidents engage in dialogue as part of their regularly scheduled Cabinet and Council meetings.
-For example, at a recent Chancellor's Cabinet meeting, the District mission statement was discussed.
-At the same meeting, College Vice Presidents, information technology staff, and District research staff were invited to join the Chancellor's Cabinet to hear a presentation on Cal-PASS, a data-sharing initiative of interest to the District.
-Similarly, College Presidents communicate and engage in dialog through their College Cabinets, councils, and administrators.
-Academic and professional matters of concern to faculty in these areas are discussed by the College and District academic senates.
-Academic Senate subcommittees, labor groups, and the District Shared Governance Council and its subcommittees also engage in dialogue about these issues.
-The meeting minutes and agendas from many of these groups are readily accessible through the District's portal webpage for review of interested parties.
-A review of topics listed on agendas and discussed in the minutes from these various committees reflect the diversity and extent of communications regarding governance and decision-making processes (143).
+The district partially meets this standard.
+Policies regarding governance, role delineation and process are shaped by the board and subsequently implemented by the chancellor, his staff and the college presidents.
+Information about these policies and issues related to implementation is communicated widely through a variety of Administrative and Institutional committees in place throughout the district (Ref.
+50).
+The chancellor and his staff and the college presidents engage in dialogue as part of their regularly scheduled cabinet and council meetings.
+For example, at a recent meeting of the Chancellor's cabinet meeting, the district's mission statement was discussed.
+At the same meeting, college vice presidents, information technology staff and district research staff were invited to join the Chancellor's Cabinet to hear a presentation on Cal-PASS, a data sharing initiative Page 41 of 47 of interest to the District.
+Similarly, college presidents communicate and engage in dialog through their college cabinets, councils and administrators.
+Academic and professional matters of concern to faculty in these areas are discussed by the college and district academic senates.
+Academic Senate subcommittees, labor groups and district shared governance council and its subcommittees also engage in dialogue about these issues.
+The meeting minutes and agendas from many of these groups are readily accessible through the district's portal page for review of interested parties.
+A review of topics listed on agendas and discussed in the minutes from these various committees reflect the diversity and extent of communications regarding governance and decision making processes (Ref.
+51).